apache/hive-site/content/docs/latest/howtocontribute_27362107.md

 ### Unit Tests

 When submitting a patch it's highly recommended you execute tests locally which you believe will be impacted in addition to any new tests.
-The full test suite can be executed by [Hive PreCommit Patch Testing]({{< ref "hive-precommit-patch-testing_33295252" >}}).
+The full test suite can be executed by [hive-precommit on Jenkins](https://ci.hive.apache.org/blue/organizations/jenkins/hive-precommit/activity).
 [Hive Developer FAQ]({{< ref "hivedeveloperfaq_27823747" >}}) describes how to execute a specific set of tests.

 ```
 mvn clean install -DskipTests